Home > Academics > Undergraduate > Undergrad Research Opportunities

 Two students discuss a poster at a poster session

 CSE encourages all of its undergraduate students to get involved in research.
-Research experience can be challenging and rewarding in new ways, and can help you to clarify your choice of research or academic interests, to build confidence, and to prepare for graduate school or a career.
+Your research experience can be challenging and rewarding in new ways, and can help you to clarify your choice of research or academic interests, to build confidence, and to prepare for graduate school or a career.

 There are a variety of research opportunities for undergraduate students at the University of Michigan.
 See below to learn about opportunities that CSE students can take advantage of to get involved in research: